enonic/old-xp-doc/doc/getting-started/create-cities.rst

 #.
 Select the "City list" part from the dropdown in the box.
 You may need to close the context panel to see it.
 #.
 Save and close the tab.

-Now we need to create a City content below a selected country.
+Now we need to create a few City contents below a selected country.
 (Sample data is available in the table below.)

 #.
-From the content pane, click a country content that you created earlier.
+From the content pane, select a country content that you created earlier.
-#.
-Click "New" and select "City" from the list of content types.
 It is important that the city content be created under the country.
 #.
+Right-click on the country content and select "New".
+The "Create content" dialogue will open.
+#.
+Now select "City" from the list of content types.
+#.
 Fill in the city name and location; the population is optional.
-(The location format must be comma separated latitude and longitude
+The location format must be comma separated latitude and longitude
    with decimals.
-Do not select a page template from the dropdown on the right.)
+Do not select a page template from the dropdown on the right.
 #.
 Save draft.
 #.
 Create several more city contents below each country content by repeating the previous steps.
 Sample data is provided in the table below.